alexferrante/jspace/README.md

 # jspace
-Vanilla java game with levels where you try to fly and land a spaceship
+Vanilla java game with levels where you try to fly and land a spaceship before you run out of fuel

 - triple buffering strategy
 - tile map renderer which renders level graphics from text files